cphelps76/DEMENTED_Kernel_Factory/README.md

           will create the proper folders for the kernels build the kernels, and move the final zip package into the proper out folder Option 4:
+          will build all kernels
+        Option 5:
           will clean all kernel directories
-        Option 5:
+        Option 6:
-          will remove all kernel zip packages from the out folder Option 6:
+          will remove all kernel zip packages from the out folder Option 7:
+          will reset the kernel repos using git reset --hard Option 8:
           will completely wipe the build drectory and resync the repo's Option "x":
           will exit the build system